Losant/losant-docs/docs/workflows/overview.md

 ```

 These values will be accessible in any node configuration that expects payload paths (such as `globals.minLevel`) or templates (such as `{{globals.phone}}`).

+Workflow globals are **version-specific**.
+Changing global values in one version (including your `develop` version) will not affect globals in your other versions.
+However, changing an application global's value will affect any versions referencing that global, provided the value was not overridden for that version.

 ## Workflow Storage